n8willis/opentype-shaping-documents/opentype-shaping-tamil.md

 The `blws` feature replaces below-base-consonant glyphs with special presentation forms.
-This usually includes replacing base consonants that are adjacent to the below-base-consonant form "Rakaar" with contextual ligatures.
+This usually includes replacing base consonants that are adjacent to the below-base marks with contextually appropriate ligatures.

 ![blws feature application](/images/tamil/tamil-blws.png)